Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 - Text books are not required for this paper.

 Course readings are reviews and original papers from the literature.
 PDFs of these will be placed on Blackboard.

 - Course outline

 - Graduate Attributes Emphasised

 View more information about Otago's graduate attributes.

 - Learning Outcomes

-- Demonstrate an in-depth knowledge of central concepts and current developments in molecular microbiology.
+Students who successfully complete this paper will demonstrate an in-depth knowledge of central concepts and current developments in molecular microbiology.